From Challenges and Pitfalls to Recommendations and Opportunities: Implementing Federated Learning in Healthcare: From Challenges and Pitfalls to Recommended Solutions and Future Opportunities

 Studies have shown that even slight differences in devices or acquisition protocols can result in a significant distribution shift, thereby reducing the model’s effectiveness when applied to new, unseen datasets.
 This issue is particularly acute in healthcare applications like diabetic retinopathy screening in fundus images, where the diversity of cameras and settings across different institutions can lead to poor model performance on external data. \cite{liu2021feddg} addressed this challenge by introducing a frequency-based domain generalization approach in FL.
 They enabled privacy preserving exchange of distribution information across clients through continuous frequency space interpolation and designed a boundary-oriented episodic learning scheme to expose local training to domain shifts and enhance model generalizability in ambiguous boundary regions.
 However, the proposed method can be impractical for real-world applications due to its reliance on extensive network bandwidth and computational resources required for Fourier transform computation in frequency space interpolation.

 \paragraph{\textbf{Recommendations \& Opportunities}} \begin{itemize} \item \textit{Domain Generalization Techniques:} These techniques aim to create models that are robust to distribution shifts by learning domain-invariant features.
-Methods such as data augmentation, adversarial training, and meta-learning have been explored to improve the generalization capabilities of FL models to unseen domains. \item \textit{Transfer Learning and Fine-Tuning:} Apply transfer learning and fine-tuning on small amounts of unlabeled data from the open domain can help adapt the federated model to new environments~\citep{chen2020fedhealth}.
+Methods such as data augmentation~\citep{zhou2024federatedaug}, which generates diverse augmented features of client data to improve model robustness, adversarial training~\citep{zhang2023federateddg}, where domain-invariant representations are learned by minimizing domain discrimination, and meta-learning~\citep{liu2023domain}, which optimizes for rapid adaptation to new domains, have been explored to improve the generalization capabilities of FL models to unseen domains. \item \textit{Transfer Learning and Fine-Tuning:} Apply transfer learning and fine-tuning on small amounts of unlabeled data from the open domain can help adapt the federated model to new environments~\citep{chen2020fedhealth}.
 Self-supervised learning techniques like contrastive learning can further facilitate this process~\citep{zou2023self}. \item \textit{Ensemble Learning:} Combine multiple models trained on different clients via sophisticated ensemble methods can enhance the robustness of the final prediction, making it more generalizable to open domains~\citep{lin2020ensemble}. \item \textit{Data Synthesis and Simulation:} Generate synthetic data that mimics the characteristics of potential open domains can be used to pretrain or fine-tune the federated model, improving its generalization to unseen environments~\citep{liu2021feddg}. \end{itemize}